ekkus93/CarND-Behavioral-Cloning-P3/writeup.md

 ### 2. Final Model Architecture

-My model consists of a VGG-style convolution neural network. (behavioral_cloning.py lines 100-142) The model includes leaky RELU layers to introduce nonlinearity.
+My model consists of a VGG-style convolution neural network similar to what was described here in the Keras documentation under ["VGG-like convnet"](https://keras.io/getting-started/sequential-model-guide/).
+The model includes leaky RELU layers to introduce nonlinearity.
+I chose leaky RELU's over regular RELU's to try to avoid the dying RELU problem.

 | Layer Name       | Layer Type                 | Output Shape |
 |:-----------------|:---------------------------|:-------------|